HD 114783

-This is an orange-hued K-type main-sequence star with a stellar classification of K1V It is roughly 2.5 billion years old and is chromospherically inactive with a low projected rotational velocity of 1.9 km/s.
+This is an orange-hued K-type main-sequence star with a stellar classification of K1V.
+It is roughly 2.5 billion years old and is chromospherically inactive with a low projected rotational velocity of 1.9 km/s.
 The star has 88% of the mass and 81% of the radius of the Sun.
 It is radiating 42% of the luminosity of the Sun from its photosphere at an effective temperature of 5,114 K.

-In 2001, the California and Carnegie Planet Search team found an extrasolar planet orbiting the star using the radial velocity method.
+In 2001, the California and Carnegie Planet Search team found an exoplanet, HD 114783 b, orbiting the star using the radial velocity method.
 The discovery was made with the Keck Telescope.
-A second companion was discovered in 2010.
+A second companion, HD 114783 c, was discovered in 2016, and in 2023 its inclination and true mass were measured by the first time, via astrometry.
+The masses and orbits were revised in 2025.